Biography of Francis Crick

 This breakthrough discovery was the start of modern molecular biology.
 It laid the foundation for understanding the important role genes play in controlling chemical processes in cells.

 Crick, Watson and Wilkins were awarded the Nobel Prize in Physiology or Medicine in 1962.
 Franklin was not considered to share the award.
 She died in 1958, and it is extremely unusual for a Nobel Prize to be awarded posthumously.

 1. Crick’s Early Years and Education

 Francis Crick was born in Weston Favell, Northampton, on 8 June 1916.

-His grandfather, Walter Drawbridge Crick, was an amateur geologist and biologist who had two gastropods—snails and slugs—named after him.
+Crick's grandfather, Walter Drawbridge Crick, was an amateur geologist and biologist who had two gastropods—a snail and a slug!—named after him.
 The young Crick was fascinated by the world around him, and he loved studying Arthur Mee's Children's Encyclopedia.

-His uncle, Walter Crick, was a formative influence in his life.
-Walter Crick had a shed in his garden, where he taught the young Crick to blow glass, do photographic printing and do chemical experiments.
+Crick's uncle, Walter Crick, was a formative influence in his life: Walter Crick had a shed in his garden, where he taught the young Crick to blow glass, make photographic prints and perform chemical experiments.

 Crick started his schooling at Northampton Grammar School, which became Northampton School for Boys in later years.

 He was awarded a scholarship and started attending Mill Hill School in London in 1925 as a boarder.
 He specialized in physics, chemistry and mathematics.
 At the time, Crick was known as an entertaining prankster by his peers.